gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section4.md

 ## Our Pre-Packaged Consumers

 Now that we’ve learned about the two concepts behind this design pattern and looked at the architecture diagram of the design, lets experiment with demonstrating it!

-Open back up Docker Desktop and click the play button on the containers named `provisioner`, `authorizer`, and `notifier`.
-These will help us illustrate the saga pattern.

-Once we have those up and running, click the **Onboard New User** button several times to see how the data flows asynchronously across the services.
+Click the **Onboard New User** button several times to see how the data flows asynchronously across the services.

 As you can see, different sets of data don’t complete in order.
 This would likely happen in a production environment where multiple producers and consumer groups are handling hundreds or thousands of data points each second.

 ## Lack of Visibility